The Programmers Guide To Kotlin - The Class & The Object

 Initializer Blocks

-In Kotlin all initialization occurs in the order the code is listed and before the constructor is run, but with the constructor parameters fully defined.
-That is the intializer looks like a block of code that is inserted into the very start of every constructor.
+In Kotlin all initialization occurs before the constructor is run and in the order the code is listed, but with the constructor parameters fully defined.
+This means that the initializer really does look like a block of code that is inserted into the very start of every constructor.

 For example: